 The Birth of the Japan Series and Early Classic Matchups

 In 1950, the Japan Series (originally called the 'Japan World Series') was established alongside the two-league system.
 The Mainichi Orions won the inaugural tournament, defeating the Shochiku Robins four games to two.
-The early Japan Series was dominated by the Central League's Giants, symbolized by their V9 era (1965-1973) of nine consecutive championships.
-However, the 1956 matchup between the Nishitetsu Lions and the Giants produced one of the greatest comebacks in Japan Series history, as Kazuhisa Inao led his team to four consecutive wins after falling behind three games to none.
+The early Japan Series was dominated by the Central League's Yomiuri, symbolized by the same Central League team winning dominance from 1965 to 1973.
+However, the 1956 matchup between the Nishitetsu Lions and the Yomiuri produced one of the greatest comebacks in Japan Series history, as Kazuhisa Inao led his team to four consecutive wins after falling behind three games to none.
 The legend of 'God, Buddha, Inao' proved that the Japan Series was more than a championship decider; it was a national drama.

 The Television Era and the Golden Age

 From the 1960s through the 1970s, the spread of television broadcasting elevated the Japan Series to a national event.
-During the Giants' V9 era, Japan Series viewership ratings exceeding 50% were not uncommon, and professional baseball stood at the pinnacle of national entertainment.
+During the Yomiuri's championship era, Japan Series viewership ratings exceeding 50% were not uncommon, and professional baseball stood at the pinnacle of national entertainment.
 The 1979 matchup between the Hiroshima Carp and Kintetsu Buffaloes produced the legendary moment known as 'Enatsu's 21 Pitches.'
 In the bottom of the ninth inning of Game 7, with no outs and bases loaded, Yutaka Enatsu foiled a squeeze play to catch the runner at home, then struck out the final batter.
 This moment is remembered as the most dramatic in Japan Series history.
+The 1958 series between the Nishitetsu Lions and Yomiuri Giants is remembered as one of the greatest comebacks in NPB history.
+After the Yomiuri took a 3-0 series lead, Kazuhisa Inao pitched in four consecutive games to lead the Lions to four straight victories and the championship, earning the legendary nickname "God, Buddha, Inao."

 Institutional Changes and the Climax Series